-The list of priority resiliency includes investments needed to increase the resiliency of the District's coastal structures, including structure enhancement recommendations and additional SLR adaptation needs.
-These projects represent urgent actions that need to address the vulnerability of the existing flood protection infrastructure.
+The list of priority resiliency includes investments needed to increase the resiliency of the District's coastal structures part of the C&SF System and Big Cypress Basin, including structure enhancement recommendations and additional SLR adaptation needs.
+These projects represent urgent actions that need to address the vulnerability of the existing infrastructure.
 Project recommendations also comprise basin-wide flood adaptation strategies that are based upon other FPLOS recommendations, and water supply and water resources of the State protection efforts.
 The projects include adding "self-preservation mode" function to water control structures, construction of the South Miami-Dade Curtain Wall, L31E Levee improvements, and the Corbett Levee project.
-Each of these projects help to increase the functionality and capacity of the District's flood control system and protection of the environment.
-The Everglades Mangrove Migration Assessment Pilot Study is being proposed to capture the adaptive foundational resilience of the coastal wetlands within the District, and to demonstrate the ability of coastal wetlands to adapt to rising sea levels via enhanced soil elevation change.
+Each of these projects help to increase the functionality and capacity of the District's flood control and water supply systems and protection of the adaptive foundational resilience of the coastal wetlands within the District, and to demonstrate the ability of coastal wetlands to adapt to rising sea levels via enhanced soil elevation change.
 Finally, critical planning projects are presented to continuously advance vulnerability assessments and scientific data and research to ensure the District's resiliency planning and projects are founded on the best available science.